An Introduction to Search Engine Optimization

 Just as important that each web page's title tag of your site is unique, it's strongly recommended that a unique description for the meta description tag be used as well.

 The description tag is also found in the HEAD portion of your web page's HTML below the title tag.
-A blog, content management system, or web editor will probably have a field you can enter through a settings page.
+A blog, content management system, or web editor will probably have a field you can edit through a settings option.

 The character count of the page's description should be around 150 and no more than 160 characters.